john-itcsolutions/cheirrs/README.md

 `sudo sh ./cuda_11.2.0_460.27.04_linux.run`

 Follow your own nose.

+After completion,

+`nvidia-xconf`

+`sudo reboot`

+Ensure you always boot into the appropriate kernel version for CUDA, by tapping "esc" etc at boot.

 We continue by installing Kubeflow to obtain a controller compatible with this Juju/TensorFlow environment:
 ________________________________________________________________